Korea Artificial Intelligence Cinema Festival

 1. Submission Requirements

-KACF accepts entries exclusively through online screeners.
+KACF accepts submissions exclusively through online screeners.

 All films not presented in English must include English subtitles.